nycmeshnet/docs/content/software/nsm5-flash.md

 title: "Flashing Nanostation M5 with NYC Mesh Firmware"
 ---

 We have been moving towards MikroTik OmniTik as our mesh device.
 Before using a NanoStation, you should check with us that you are in range of another NanoStation.
-Some use the NanoStation when they are out of range of the mesh network and using the built-in tinc vpn connection.
+Some use the NanoStation when they are out of range of the mesh network using the built-in tinc vpn connection.

 Don't forget to read our [FAQ](https://nycmesh.net/faq) on the main site.
 Also, please fill out the [Join](https://nycmesh.net/join) form.